liquibase/liquibase-test-harness/README.md

 - Files directly in that root apply to all databases.
 Example: `liquibase/harness/change/changelogs`
 - Files in a subdirectory named for the database type apply to only that type of database.
 Example: `liquibase/harness/change/changelogs/mysql`
 - Files in a subdirectory with a version apply only to this version of the database.
 Example: `liquibase/harness/change/changelogs/mysql/8`
-##### Note: The version folder name should be match exactly with the DB version provided in `harness-config.yml` file.
+##### Note: The version folder name should match exactly with the DB version provided in `harness-config.yml` file.
 We do not split this to major/minor/patch subversion folders currently.

 At each level in that hierarchy, new configurations can be added and/or can override configurations from a lower level.

-Currently, there are three test types defined in the test harness:
+Currently, there are four test types defined in the test harness:
 * Change Object Tests
 * Change Data Tests
 * Diff Command Test
+* Base level test

 This repository is configured to run against databases supported by Liquibase Core.